Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 With contrasting thread, work another row of herringbone weaving the thread over and under as shown.

 In the free stitch version work from left to right.
 Bring needle through at A then make a small stitch at right angles to stitch line and pull through.
 Pass thread over and then under the stitch on surface without needle entering the fabric. then hold thread down with left thumb and pass the needle again over and under the stitch on surface.
 Pull thread through to make a knot.
 Space knots evenly and fairly close for best effect.
-Double knot stitch - click to enlarge
+Also known as tied coral stitch, old english knot stitch, smyrna stitch and palestrina stitch.
+Counted double knot

 The counted thread version is worked as shown in the diagram.
 It can be used a continuous string or individual stitches.